|current quarter||current annualised||1-year||3-year||5-year||10-year||Inception|

-Some regulated water utilities (TICCS-BR3/IC8040) also made the list of worst performers: Affinity Water returned -3.6% in the quarter (-13.6% pa).
-South East Water also slumped -3.6% (-13.6% pa) after announcing a new impairment and a substantial cut in its financial forecasts.
+Some regulated water utilities (TICCS-BR3/IC8040) also made the list of worst performers: Affinity Water returned -3.6% in the quarter.
+South East Water also slumped -3.6%, primarily due to the effect of the rate increase on our DCF models (see 2019Q4 Index Release (Erratum)).

 True to form, almost all the best returns in Q4 came from Emerging markets.
 Brazilian and Filipino companies, were amongst the top performers, aided by higher risk premia and a series of central bank rate cuts.